MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 endpoint domain.
 Placing both forms in a single RR type allows clients to fetch the relevant information with a single query.

-The SVCB RR has two mandatory fields and one optional.
+The SVCB RR has two required fields and one optional.
 The fields are:

 1. SvcPriority: The priority of this record (relative to others, with lower values preferred).
 A value of 0 indicates AliasMode.